kaaproject/kaa/doc/Customization-guide/How-to-contribute/Documentation-contribution-and-style-guide/index.md

 * Start every list either with a heading or with a sentence followed by a colon.
 * Capitalize the first word of each list entry.
 * End each list entry with a period.
-* Do not use ending punctuation for lists where all entries are three words or fewer.
+However, do not use ending punctuation for lists where all entries are three words or fewer.
 * Do not end list entries with semicolons or commas.
 * Do not put _and_ before the last list entry.